aaronbrezel/mcp-census/README.md

 Proof of concept for an MCP Server delivering Census Bureau data for LLM interoperability.

 This repo was built for the [Gradio/Hugging Face Agents MCP Hackathon](https://huggingface.co/Agents-MCP-Hackathon).
 It relies on [`smolagents`](https://github.com/huggingface/smolagents) and [`gradio`](https://github.com/gradio-app/gradio).
-It pulls heavily from the lovel [smolagents](https://huggingface.co/agents-course) and [mcp](https://huggingface.co/learn/mcp-course/unit0/introduction) courses published by Hugging Face.
+It pulls heavily from the lovely [smolagents](https://huggingface.co/agents-course) and [mcp](https://huggingface.co/learn/mcp-course/unit0/introduction) courses published by Hugging Face.

+This project is a work in progress.

 ## Quickstart

 We suggest using [`uv`](https://docs.astral.sh/uv/) to manage dependencies, but you can install the required packages directly from the [`pyproject.toml` file](pyproject.toml)

+You need to start all three applications (MCP server, Agent, Phoenix) for the system to work at the moment.

 ##  API Key